kaitmore/multimesh-workshop/workshop.md

 mesh2::54.80.76.176:30000::cx_total::2
 ```

+This validates that the egress-edge is looking for a cluster `mesh2` and has found it at the endpoint `54.80.76.176:30000`.
 Follow the logs for Ping Pong again:

 ```sh
 kubectl logs $(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^ping-pong') -c ping-pong -f